AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 >[!NOTE]
 >
 >By default, the system shows 15 renditions when you select **[!UICONTROL Renditions]** and 15 viewer presets when you select **[!UICONTROL Viewers]** in the asset's detail view.
 You can increase this limit.
-See [Increasing the number of image presets that display](/help/assets/dynamic-media/managing-image-presets.md#increasingthenumberofimagepresetsthatdisplay) or [Increasing the number of viewer presets that display](/help/assets/dynamic-media/managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).
+See [Increasing or decreasing the number of image presets that display](/help/assets/dynamic-media/managing-image-presets.md#increasing-or-decreasing-the-number-of-image-presets-that-display) or [Increasing or decreasing the number of viewer presets that display](/help/assets/dynamic-media/managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).
 >

 #### Configuring color management {#configuring-color-management}